Shed hunting has almost taken over my love of hunting and here is why.

 But with shed hunting, you have to get up and work for everything that you find.
 There really isn't hunting gear that can give you an advantage other than a pair of good boots and some binoculars.
 The rest is on you as a hunter.
 Hunting from a blind or treestand at times is simply all about luck.
 For the most part, there is no such thing in shed hunting.
 You have to work to earn every antler you find.
 This has made every antler I've found special, no matter the size.

 The funny thing about shed hunting is that one would think it would be easier to find the antlers the bigger they are.
 But no, just like hunting the actual animals, the opposite seems to be true.
 One goal I've been working on for the past five years is just to find a 5-point side.
 I still haven't done it after nearly 20 years of shed hunting.
-I've picked up tons of 4-point sides from the bedding areas and food plots, but a 5-pointer has eluded me.
+I've picked up tons of 4-point sides from the bedding areas and food plots, but a 5-point deer shed has eluded me.
 The quest to find one has probably driven more of my time in the deer woods than hunting for the animals themselves.

 A newfound respect for the animal

 As much as I love taking a big buck and filling my freezer full of venison.
 I also sometimes catch myself hoping I never see specific bucks just so I can look for their antlers in the spring.
 Why?
 Well, it's hard to put a finger on it.
 It may be something only the most die-hard antler hunters can understand.
 But I guess there are a variety of reasons really.
 The first is simply this: once you shoot a big buck, the story ends.
 Once that monster buck is gone, he's gone and nothing is going to bring him back.